 The picture above shows the prototype Skua (called the Skua Mk I), note the shorter nose and wings that do nor have upswept tips.
 The engine of the prototype was a Bristol Mercury IX, which needed small bulges in the cowling over the engine rockers, something the sleeve-valve Perseus engine of the production Skua (Skua Mk II) did not require.

 Another photo of the short-nosed first prototype K5178 carrying the large number "8" on the fuselage side applied for easy identification by the crowd at the Hendon Airshow of 1937.

 The second prototype, K5179 photographed at Blackburn's factory airfield at Brough next to the Humber river with the distinctive tree-lined ridge in the background.
 The second prototype still had a Mercury which required small bulges over the cylinder heads.
 The nose has been extended to improve aerodynamic stability.
-The way the gun barrels protrude from the wings was not carried over to production Skuas.
+The way the guns protrude from the wings (because the anti-flash guards on the barrels had been left on) was not carried over to production Skuas.
 Likewise the way a portion of the fuselage surrounding the rear canopy rotated up with it to form a sort of windshield was also not a feature of production Skuas.
-The pilot looks to be Blackburn's test pilot Flt Lt Harry Bailey who was tragically killed test-flying the Blackburn B20 flying boat.
+The pilot looks to be Blackburn's test pilot Flt Lt Henry "Harry" Bailey who was tragically killed test-flying the Blackburn B20 flying boat.

 The engine installation on a production Skua.
 It shows that the elongated nose was mostly empty (wonder if a Merlin would have nicely filled that space?).
 Note the air baffles between each engine cylinder to concentrate the cooling airflow over the cylinder cooling fins.